excedra/node-red-contrib-node-firebird-role/README.md

-node-red-contrib-node-firebird
+node-red-contrib-node-firebird-role
 ========================

 This is a fork of [node-red-contrib-node-firebird](https://flows.nodered.org/node/node-red-contrib-node-firebird)

-A <a href="http://nodered.org" target="_new">Node-RED</a> node to read and write to a Firebird database.
+A <a href="http://nodered.org" target="_new">Node-RED</a> node to read and write to a Firebird database with the usage of roles.

 Install
 -------